MaxPuig/spotify-to-yt-download/README.md

 2. Install libraries: `npm install`
 3. Modify `a_index.js`'s `config` variable with your Spotify `clientId`, `clientSecret`, and `playlistId`
 4. Run the scripts in order
-   1. `node a_index.js` - Search for the Spotify songs on YouTube Music.
+   1. `node 1_index.js` - Search for the Spotify songs on YouTube Music.
+   2. `node 2_compareAlbumCover.js` - Compare the Spotify and YouTube Music album covers and playtime.
+Modify the `percentage` variable to change the threshold for the album cover similarity.
-   2. `node b_checkIfSame.js` - Open http://localhost:1234/ and choose if the songs match.
+   3. `node 3_checkIfSame.js` - (Recommended/Optional) Open http://localhost:1234/ and choose if the songs match.
+This step is optional if you trust the previous step, you download all songs.
-   3. `node c_searchUnconfirmed.js` - Open http://localhost:1234/ and choose an alternative YouTube video/song.
+   4. `node 4_searchUnconfirmed.js` - (Optional) Open http://localhost:1234/ and choose an alternative YouTube video/song.
+This step is optional if you don't want to search for an alternative song from the "different" songs from the previous step.
-   4. `node d_yt2mp3.js` - Download the songs to the `./songs` folder.
+   5. `node 5_yt2mp3.js` - Download the songs to the `./songs` folder.
 5. Enjoy your songs in the `./songs` folder!